workderpidly/gpt-ui/README.md

 screenGui.Parent = player:WaitForChild("PlayerGui")

--- Helper: Create a standard delete button.
+-- Helper: Create a standard delete button. local function createDeleteButton(parent)
--- When used on the main GUI, mark getgenv().GuiClosed = true. local function createDeleteButton(parent)
     local btn = Instance.new("TextButton")
     btn.Size = UDim2.new(0,30,0,30)